Metal Stamping

 Deep Draw

-Deep drawing is the manufacturing process of pushing sheet metal into a round or shaped forming die.
-Deep drawn parts are typically characterized by their cup shape and that the part depth is greater than or equal to the part diameter.
+Deep drawing is the process of pushing sheet metal into a round or shaped forming die.
+Deep drawn parts are characterized by their cup shape, where the part depth is greater than or equal to the part diameter.

-Prototier has over 25 years of experience with deep drawing parts for our customers.
-We have extensively developed the deep drawing process to determine the best practices for a successful deep-drawn part.
-From this development, we know that the slow ram speeds and adjustability of a hydraulic press will help achieve the deepest draw with fewer “pre-draw” stations required.
-This results in tooling and development cost savings for our customers.
-Prototier now maintains 11 hydraulic presses to ensure that we have the appropriate press for deep drawing.
-We also have the ability to deep draw a wide range of materials from HSLA steel to aluminum alloys.
+Prototier has over 30 years of experience with deep drawing for our customers.
+Through extensive process development, we know that the slow ram speeds and adjustability of a hydraulic press achieve the deepest draw with fewer pre-draw stations.
+This reduces tooling and development costs.
+We maintain eleven hydraulic presses so we always have the right press for deep drawing, and we can work across a wide range of materials from HSLA steel to aluminum alloys.

 Forming Simulation